-It’s a natural occurring phenomenon, thanks to the sun’s electrically charged particles and the solar winds, once they reach earth’s atmosphere, the magic starts and these amazing curtains of lights are in front of you!
+It’s a naturally occurring phenomenon, thanks to the sun’s electrically charged particles and the solar winds, once they reach earth’s atmosphere, the magic starts and these amazing curtains of lights are in front of you!
 The science behind it is pretty simple.
-The suns particles collide within the earth’s atmosphere and cause tiny little blasts.
+The suns particles collide with the earth’s atmosphere and cause tiny little blasts.
 These blasts collectively produce these shades of lights in the sky.
 Northern lights are also known as “Aurora borealis”.
 This spectacular view is possible only at the polar caps!
 North as well as South.

 So which are the best places to see the Northern lights?

 North Canada, Alaska, northern tips of UK, Norway, Northern Scandinavia or even Iceland, are just a few places to have a look at these magnificent wonders of nature.
 As said, these are natural wonders.
 So whenever you go, do not keep high expectations!
 If you see one, it’s a treat for the eyes.
-And like me, if you are a photography enthusiast, take more than one battery, a tripod, a remote for you camera and bundle up yourself before you reach!
+And like me, if you are a photography enthusiast, take more than one battery, a tripod, a remote for your camera and bundle up yourself before you reach!